 Sombra Inactive Ingredients – Aloe vera extract, carbomer, decyl polyglucose, deionized water, grapefruit seed extract, green tea extract, lemon peel extract, queen of the prairie extract, rose water, sodium hydroxymethylglycinate (preservative), vegetable glycerin, witch hazel, yucca extract.

 Biofreeze Inactive Ingredients – carbomer, FD&C blue #1, FD&C yellow #5, glycerine, herbal extract (Ilex paraguariensis), isopropyl alcohol USP, methylparaben, natural camphor USP (for scent), propylene glycol, silicon dioxide, triethaolamine (TEA), purified water USP

+Honestly, I cannot choose one.
 As far as actual pain relief performance, I feel they are even.
-I prefer the ingredient list of Sombra and really liked its workability.
+Truthfully, I prefer the ingredient list of Sombra and really like its workability.
 Biofreeze has so many options for easy application and will always be a favorite for massage therapists and chiropractors.
+So, take your pick!